yuriiyablonskyi/todo-zustand/README.md

 - **Zustand**: State management is handled by Zustand, providing a lightweight and efficient solution.
 - **Sass**: Styles are written using Sass for a more structured and maintainable approach.

+## Live Demo
+You can view the live demo of the project [here](https://yuriiyablonskyi.github.io/todo-zustand/).

 ## Getting Started
 To run the application locally, follow these steps: